Ighil Bouchene

-Ighil Bouchene (إغيل بوشن) is a grand village in Ouaguenoun, Tizi-Ouzou Province, Algeria, literally meaning Wolf's Hill.
+Ighil Bouchene (Iɣil Bucen) is a grand village in Ouaguenoun, Tizi Ouzou Province, Algeria, literally meaning Wolf's Hill.
 Its main inhabitants are local Kabyles.
 The population is around 2500.
 The village elevation is 802 metres above sea level.

 Political life

 The president of "Le Committé Du Village" is chekroune abderrahmen" This is based on a centuries-long tradition of community, for which kabyles are renowned.